thlorenz/learnuv/exercises/05_fs_readasync_context/problem.md

 Then inside the `read_cb` we get our context back from that `data` field: `context_t* context = read_req->data`.
 This is a common technique used in libraries using libuv and even in libuv itself.

-Since we are doing anything else synchronously we only need that one field in our context for now.

 **Make sure to fully understand this technique** before moving to the next exercise as we will build up on it.